Grumman: History

-Long Island location
+Long Island locations

 For much of the Cold War period, Grumman was the largest corporate employer on Long Island.
 Grumman's products were considered so reliable and ruggedly built that the company was often referred to as the "Grumman Iron Works".

-As the company grew, it moved to Valley Stream, New York, then Farmingdale, New York, finally to Bethpage, New York, with the testing and final assembly at the 6000 acre Naval Weapons Station in Calverton, New York, all located on Long Island.
+As the company grew, it moved to Valley Stream, New York, then Farmingdale, New York, finally to its facility in Bethpage, New York, with the testing and final assembly at the 6000 acre Naval Weapons Station in Calverton, New York, all located on Long Island.
 At its peak in 1986 it employed 23,000 people on Long Island and occupied 6000000 sqft in structures on 105 acre it leased from the U.S. Navy in Bethpage.

 The end of the Cold War at the beginning of the 1990s reduced defense spending and led to a wave of mergers as aerospace companies shrank in number; in 1994 Northrop bought Grumman for $2.1 billion to form Northrop Grumman, after Northrop topped a $1.9 billion offer from Martin Marietta.

 The new company closed almost all of its facilities on Long Island and converted the Bethpage plant to a residential and office complex, with its headquarters becoming the corporate headquarters for Cablevision and the Calverton plant being turned into a business/industrial complex.
 Former aircraft hangars have become Grumman Studios, a film and television production center.
 A portion of the airport property has been used for the Grumman Memorial Park.